-- Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
-The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project. - Employee Child Care Tax Credit A credit of 5 percent (.05) of the annual amount paid by a corporation to provide a child care facility for your employees' children is available.
-The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois. - Environmental Remediation Credit (carryforward only) The Environmental Remediation Tax Credit allowed a credit for tax years ending on or after January 1, 1998, through tax years ending on or before December 31, 2001, for certain amounts paid for unreimbursed eligible remediation costs.

-For tax years ending on or after January 1, 2002, you may take this credit only if you are using a credit carryforward that was earned during the original timeframe allowed for earning the credit.
-For more information, see FY Bulletin 2003-09, Claims for Environmental Remediation Tax Credit.
+- Employee Child Care Tax Credit A credit of 5 percent (.05) of the annual amount paid by a corporation to provide a child care facility for your employees' children is available.
+The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois. - Environmental Remediation Credit (carryforward only) The Environmental Remediation Tax Credit allowed a credit for tax years ending on or after January 1, 1998, through tax years ending on or before December 31, 2001, for certain amounts paid for unreimbursed eligible remediation costs. - For tax years ending on or after January 1, 2002, you may take this credit only if you are using a credit carryforward that was earned during the original timeframe allowed for earning the credit.
+For more information, see FY Bulletin 2003-09, Claims for Environmental Remediation Tax Credit. - River Edge Redevelopment Zone Remediation Credit A credit for tax years ending on or after December 31, 2006, for unreimbursed eligible remediation costs incurred in a Site Remediation Program under the Environmental Protection Act in a river edge redevelopment zone.
+See Schedule 1299-D instructions or contact the Illinois Environmental Protection for more information. - Ex-Felons Jobs Credit (short-year filers only) For tax years beginning after December 31, 2006, the Ex-Felons Jobs Credit is 5 percent (.05) of qualified wages paid during the taxable year to an employee who is a qualified ex-felon.
+The total credits for all years for wages paid to a particular ex-felon may not exceed \$600. - Veterans Jobs Credit (short-year filers only) For tax years beginning after December 31, 2006, the Veterans Jobs Credit is the lesser of 5 percent (.05) of qualified wages paid during the taxable year to an employee who is a qualified veteran.
+The maximum allowable credit in any year is \$600.

-Lines 3a through 3c - Follow the instructions on the form and write the appropriate amounts from Schedule 1299-D, if applicable.

-=Note Illinois law requires the department to collect data for certain credits.
-The amounts on Lines 3a through 3c are already included on Line 3, total income tax credits from Schedule 1299-D.